 -

-Histamine can make estrogen hang around more.
-That’s the “chicken-and-egg” loop: more estrogen → more histamine → more estrogen.
-If you’re already sensitive, that can feel like symptoms piling up.
+Histamine & estrogen create a mini spiral in your body.
+More estrogen leads to more histamine which leads to more estrogen.
+If you’re already sensitive, this treacherous tango can feel like symptoms piling up.

 -